wulffern/dic2021/lectures/l1_course_info.md

 * Introduce Exercises
 * Introduce Project
 * Introduce Software
-* Try to convince you why you should learn about ICs
-* Introduce how we're going to learn it
 * Why do we make ICs?
 * Introduce what skills you'll learn
+* Introduce how we're going to learn it

 ---